‘Jaw-Dropping’: Trump Slammed for Touting Dangerous New Virus Treatments After Favored Drug is Discredited

 “You could have some embers of corona, and you could have a big flu system,” Trump said Wednesday.
 “And if they combine, if they come together...it’s not great.
 But we will not go through what we went through for the last two months.”

-The president devolved into attacking reporters during Thursday’s briefing as he was pressed with questions over the sunlight presentation.
+The president devolved into attacking the press during Thursday’s briefing as he was pressed with questions over the sunlight presentation.

 When a Post reporter asked Trump if it was dangerous to push people to think it was safe to head out into the heat—even as people die in warmer areas.